Skip to main content

 All Windows-only.
 All require either being on the DC or having a pre-compromised secret.

-I wanted to do it remotely, from any platform (Linux, macOS, Windows), with just domain credentials.
+The goal was to do it remotely, from any platform (Linux, macOS, Windows), with just domain credentials.

 The wall: why “just LDAP-modify it” doesn’t work